h-shreesha/Project12-BusinessLandingPage/readme.md

 - I got to learn about the linear gradient.
 - I got to learn about the positioning of containers.
 - Got to learn about the flexbox.
+- The website is also responsive.

-## Time taken to complete project is 7 hours
+## Time taken to complete project is 7.5 hours